nazmusweb-coding/Git-And-GitHub-Exploration/Adding file/README.md

 git add "foldername"
 ```

-This command is used to stage a specific file for the next commit.
-It tells Git to start tracking the changes made to the specified file and includes those changes in the staging area.
+This command is used to stage a specific file or folder for the next commit.
+It tells Git to start tracking the changes made to the specified file or folder and includes those changes in the staging area.
+You have to use "" double quotation for adding a folder if that folder name contains space.

 *Usage:* `[for particular single files]`